About the jwAi

 There are no fees to publish or access articles.

-We will not take an editorial or evaluative stance on whether a program, product, platform, service, or use is good, bad, right, or wrong.
+We will not take an editorial or evaluative stance on whether any AI application, project, program, product, platform, service, or use is good, bad, right, or wrong when considering your proposals or submissions.

 Editorial Board